candide-guevara/handy-scripts-for-work/scripts/migration_procedure.md

   * Manually write to /sys/block/sdX/queue/scheduler or use [udev][2]
 * Set no access modification time on mount options
   * `noatime,nodiratime` but easier to adapt fstab template in this repo
+* If using LVM restrict device scanning by setting filter patterns on `/etc/lvm/lvm.conf`
 * Use `hdparm -I  --dco-identify /dev/sd?` to query (or change if supported) the advanced power mgt and acoustic mgt
 * Blacklist modules (/etc/modprobe.d/<name>.conf) : pcspkr
 * Set the [dirty_ratio][7] `/proc/sys/vim` for virtual memory with [sysctl][6]